Imperial Brands: 2000 to present

 In February 2016, Imperial changed its name to "Imperial Brands" to distance itself from tobacco.
 In 2018, a subsidiary, Imperial Brands Ventures, took a stake in Oxford Cannabinoid Technologies which is licensed by the UK government to develop cannabis-based medicines.
 In November 2019, after searching for a new chairman since February, the company announced its senior independent director Thérèse Esperdy would take the role.
 In July 2020, Stefan Bomhard, the former chief executive of global automotive distributor Inchcape and former president of Bacardi Europe, became chief executive of Imperial Brands.

 In 2021, Imperial Brands opened an office in Hammersmith, West London.
-In 2021 Imperial Brands launched the Pulze and iD heated tobacco system in selected European markets.
+In the same year, the company launched the Pulze heated tobacco device and compatible iD sticks in selected European markets.
 The company has also launched Zone X, an oral nicotine brand, in several European countries.

 In 2022 and 2023, Imperial Brands launched blu 2.0, an upgrade to its blu vaping device, in the UK and several other countries.
+In 2023, the company introduced Pulze 2.0, an updated version of its heated tobacco device.

+In 2024, Imperial Brands launched iSENZIA, tobacco-free nicotine sticks made from green tea leaves and designed for use with the Pulze device.
+In 2025, the company introduced Pulze 3.0, featuring further updates to technology, design and usability.